Introduction

 Finding mantra meditation

-Once home, I found a meditation teacher in Notting Hill, where I used to live, and went along to a 4 day course.
-This style of meditation was different.
-My teacher called it Vedic meditation.
-It’s the classic style of mantra meditation from India (also known as Transcendental Meditation).
+Once home, I found a meditation teacher and went along to a 4-day course.
+This style of meditation was different to what I had been experimenting with before.
+It’s was the classic style of mantra meditation from India.

 I found this off-putting at first because I considered myself to be a scientifically minded rational thinking atheist.
 I shared the Godless view of Richard Dawkins and Sam Harris and believed religious/spiritual people to be deluded.
 But I kept this to myself because I was desperate for a solution to my mental health woes.